matt-fonto/devSecOps/notes.md

 - Drop capabilities: Most apps don't need even Linux capabilities; dropping all and allow only what's needed
 - Read only root filesystem: Immutability makes exploiting your container harder
 - Deploy from known sources: pull from known registries only

+#### Kubernetes

+- Secrets: Make sure they are encrypted
+- RBAC: Role-based access control
+- SecurityContext
+- Network policy: start with zero-trust and add rules as needed
+- Enforcement